Blood atonement: Ervil LeBaron and the Church of the Lamb of God

-References to "blood atonement" in modern works
+References to "blood atonement" in modern literary works

 A number of modern authors refer to "blood atonement," usually in association with "Danites."
 These references often appear in works that are critical of the LDS Church, and rumors of "Danites" practicing some form of "blood atonement" often play a significant role in these accounts.

 In her book Leaving the Saints, Martha Beck postulates the existence of a "Danite" band "disposing" of people who opposed Brigham Young:

-Brigham Young formalized and anointed these assassins as the Danites, whose mission included espionage, the suppression of information, and quietly, permanently disposing of people who threatened the Mormon prophet or the Latter-day Saint organization.
-Again, not many Mormons know this detail of Church history, but every now and then, Utah papers record murders with uniquely Mormon flavoring (death by temple-sanctioned methods, for example), and the word that goes out on the Latter-day grapevine is Danite.

 In her book American Massacre, Sally Denton claims that the Danites and "blood atonement" played a prominent role in 19th century Utah society.
-Denton attributes the creation of the Danites to Joseph Smith and believes that he considered them to be his “secret group of loyalists.”
-She also suggests that they became “one of the most legendarily feared bands in frontier America.”
-According to Denton, this “consecrated, clandestine unit of divinely inspired assassins” introduced “the ritualized form of murder called blood atonement-providing the victim with eternal salvation by slitting his throat.”
-Denton claims that “blood atonement” was one of the doctrines Mormons held “most sacred” and “[t]hose who dared to flee Zion were hunted down and killed.”
-Denton implies that large numbers of such “atonements” occurred during the Mormon reformation of 1856, although “none of the crimes were ever reported in the Deseret News," and the “bloody regime...ended with [Jedediah] Grant’s sudden death, on December 1, 1856.”
+Denton attributes the creation of the Danites to Joseph Smith and believes that he considered them to be his "secret group of loyalists."
+She also suggests that they became "one of the most legendarily feared bands in frontier America."
+According to Denton, this "consecrated, clandestine unit of divinely inspired assassins" introduced "the ritualized form of murder called blood atonement-providing the victim with eternal salvation by slitting his throat."
+Denton claims that "blood atonement" was one of the doctrines Mormons held "most sacred" and "[t]hose who dared to flee Zion were hunted down and killed."
+Denton implies that large numbers of such "atonements" occurred during the Mormon reformation of 1856, although "none of the crimes were ever reported in the Deseret News," and the "bloody regime...ended with [Jedediah] Grant’s sudden death, on December 1, 1856."

 Blood atonement has been a part of works such as Levi S. Peterson's The Backslider (1986) and Richard Dutcher's "Expiation" (2013).

+Corb Lund's 2007 album Horse Soldier!
+Horse Soldier! contains a song "Brother Brigham, Brother Young" which describes a man confessing to Brigham Young that he has sinned greatly (revealed temple secrets, apostatized, doubted, adulterized, and married interracially) and requesting that he be subject to blood atonement.

+The line "let its smoke ascend to heaven" borrows language from a Joseph Smith quote, as well as a 1856 sermon by Brigham Young.
+The line "let my breast be cut asunder" borrows the language from the Penalties.

+The 2024 short film The Angel depicts two sister wives in the 1870s who receive a supernatural visitation from what may-or-may-not be an angel, who asks them kill their husband.
+"Shed his blood, that the smoke thereof might ascend to heaven.
+When it spills upon the ground, ye shall be made free."
+This borrows much of the language of blood atonement, although it is not a typical case as the supernatural figure threatens a curse if it is not fulfilled.